 In his autobiographical first novel, Pirsig wrestles both with the ghost of his past and with the most important philosophical questions of the 20th century–why has technology alienated us from our world? what are the limits of rational analysis? if we can’t define the good, how can we live it?

 The book is made up of six meditations, in which Descartes first discards all belief in things which are not absolutely certain, and then tries to establish what can be known for sure.
 The meditations were written as if he were meditating for 6 days: each meditation refers to the last one as “yesterday”.

-In this masterpiece of philosophical literature Friedrich Nietzsche utters the famous phrase “God is dead!”
-This powerful book spells out Nietzsche’s belief in the will to power, and serves as an introduction to his doctrine of eternal return.
+In this masterpiece of philosophical literature, Friedrich Nietzsche utters the famous phrase “God is dead!”
+This powerful book spells out Nietzsche’s belief in the will to power and serves as an introduction to his doctrine of eternal return.
 One of the most influential books of philosophy ever written.

 Written by an intellectual Roman emperor, the Meditations offer a wide range of spiritual reflections developed as the leader struggled to understand himself and the universe.
 Marcus Aurelius covers topics as diverse as the question of virtue, human rationality, the nature of the gods, and his own emotions, spanning from doubt and despair to conviction and exaltation.
-A great work to learn more about Stoic philosophy.
+Great work to learn more about Stoic philosophy.